Lesson Five: Project-Based Learning

 IMAGE to view it in your browser, here's the correct link:

-web-authoring program.
-Most word-processing programs WILL handle web pages but
+as a web page and can edit it using most word-processing programs which WILL handle web pages but

 you have to be careful that you save your web page as a web page with extension .htm etc.